 It’s not a marketing problem, it’s is a perspective problem.
 Take, for example, a demand generation program.
 You might establish marketing goals based on your sales funnel.
 Likewise, to improve the customer experience, you would set marketing goals for loyalty or referrals.

-In our data-obsessed marketing culture, the measurement mindset leads to marketing spend and success metrics that lose sight of the longer, strategic initiatives.
-To align metrics to strategy requires a fundamental shift in what and who you care about.
-The critical metrics are those that measure meaningful micro-moments across the relationship between the brand and its potential and existing customers.
+In our marketing culture, the measurement mindset leads to metrics that lose sight of the big picture.
+To align metrics to strategy is a shift in what and who you care about.

 - Is what your customers say about you similar to what industry analysts say?

 - Are your customers buying your product but never actually using it?

 - How are the customers interacting with your brand story?